Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Completeness

-Condition~\ref{filter.new} of Definition~\ref{defn.filter} is specific to the \emph{nominal} filters.
-See also its verification in Lemma~\ref{lemm.technical.contradiction}, in which $\tall$ is decomposed into $\new$ and the permutation action $\pi$---echoing Propositions~\ref{prop.char.freshwedge.names} and~\ref{prop.freshcap.equiv}.
+\begin{rmrk}[Discussion of condition~\ref{filter.new}] Condition~\ref{filter.new} of Definition~\ref{defn.filter} is specific to the \emph{nominal} filters.
+See also its verification in Proposition~\ref{prop.technical.contradiction}, in which $\tall$ is decomposed into $\new$ and the permutation action $\pi$---echoing Proposition~\ref{prop.char.freshwedge.names} and Proposition~\ref{prop.these.are.equivalent}.
 This decomposition of $\tall$ into $\new$ and $\pi$ is important for two reasons: \begin{itemize*} \item it converts an infinite conjunction over the entire domain into a $\new$-quantified assertion---the $\new$-quantifier has some excellent properties, such as commuting with conjunction \emph{and} disjunction---and \item it does not depend on $\ns D^\prg$. \end{itemize*} So condition~\ref{filter.new} of Definition~\ref{defn.filter} means that to check the universal quantifier $\tall a.x$ we do not need to know about all of the programs of $\ns D$.
 We just need to know about the atoms, and in particular, we just need to know about the fresh atoms.

 This is familiar from proof-theory.
 To prove $\Gamma\cent\forall x.\phi$ we do not need to check $\phi[a\sm t]$ for every term $t$; we just check $\phi[x\sm y]$ for fresh $y$.